jonathanelscpt/valr-python/README.rst

 (as showcased above) for client instantiation and hook consumption of API responses.
 However, client input is accepted in :code:`str` format.

-Although not completely minimalistic, do note that the SDK is implemented as a thin client and implementing parsing of API response streams is left to the user.
+Although not completely minimalistic, please note that the SDK is implemented as a thin client and parsing of API streams response is left up to the application user.

 Development